crisperdue/prooftoys-site/content/tech-notes.md

 variable, in a part that looks like `{v. "body"}`, `v` is left alone and not changed in that part of the statement.

-Second, if the _replacement term_ contains any free variables, those variables must remain free after the substitution.
+Second, any free variables in the _replacement term_ must remain free after the substitution.
+If we imagine doing substitution with paper and scissors, and imagine that all copies of the replacement term have their free variables marked with a highlighter before the substitution, then the highlighted copies must also be free after substitution.
 This is always achievable, and Prooftoys ensures it by automatically renaming bound variables in the original statement as needed.

 ## Inference

 ### Managing assumptions

 Facts about real numbers are conditional.
-For example the commutative law of addition for real numbers is `R x & R y => x + y = y + x`, which only asserts the equality for real numbers.
+For example the commutative law of addition for real numbers is <s>R x & R y => x + y = y + x</s>, which only asserts the equality for real numbers.
 Most steps in proofs about the real numbers are also conditional.
 So when we apply a fact about real numbers to a step in a proof about real numbers by